 Master of Science in Computational Science and Engineering

 The Master of Science in CSE requires a minimum of 30 semester hours.
 Students must complete four of the five courses making up the core curriculum: CSE/Math 6643 (Numerical Linear Algebra), CSE 6140 (Computational Science and Engineering Algorithms), CSE 6730 (Modeling and Simulation: Fundamentals & Implementation), CSE/ISYE 6740 (Computational Data Analysis), and CSE 6220 (High Performance Computing).
 A specialization (CEE) minor is required consisting of twelve hours of coursework relevant to the CSE discipline that includes one applications area; this must include at least six hours of courses that do not carry the CS/CSE course designation.
-Finally, students must either complete 6 additional hours of approved coursework (course option) or an MS thesis (thesis option) that is defended to the student's thesis committee who is responsible for overseeing the student's research. six hours of thesis credit are required in the thesis option.
+Finally, students must either complete 6 additional hours of approved coursework (course option) or an MS thesis (thesis option) that is defended to the student's thesis committee who is responsible for overseeing the student's research.
+Six hours of thesis credit are required in the thesis option.
 Students must acquire the approval of their proposed program of study in their first semester of enrollment in the CSE program from both the studentīs home unit coordinator and the CSE program director.